roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-18 ****** byHiddenDevil_© "Ohhh!!!"
+===

+"Ohhh!!!"
 Trisha bucked fiercely upwards then, so hard that Mr. Jackson's cock slipped out of her mouth as her head shot upwards.
 Lust flooded her body, overwhelming her thoughts It made her want more, her limbs trembling with desire, her pussy still desperately needing something else even as it was stuffed full by three fingers.

  She didn't think about it for another second.
 Trisha found herself straightening in the car seat, sliding her feet back off the dashboard.
 She was suddenly raising herself to her knees on the seat.
 Her carnal instincts had taken over, and now Trisha found herself eagerly submitting to them.
 Her hands flew to her hips, yanking her thong down to her mid-thighs, just far enough to reveal her tight butt and sopping pussy.
 In the same instant Trisha was turning on the seat so that she could bend over, planting her hands on the passenger seat cushion, her slim waist and supple chest hovering over the gear shift in the middle.
 Now, as Mr. Jackson peered into the open car window, he was staring right at Trisha's tight, firm ass.